MayankPratap/JS-Calculator/README.md

 # Things learnt :-

  - Callback function on click events.
- - Converting Infix Expression to Postfix and then evaluating postfix expression.
+ - Converting Infix Expression to Postfix and then evaluating postfix expression on multidigit numbers.